 A variety of more active opportunities are also available - how about a RIB boat safari to the famous Trollfjord for another opportunity to spot Sea Eagles, or guided sea kayaking?
-(See Excursion tab).
+See the Excursions tab for more details.

 Leave your hire car at Svolvær Airport for your flight aross the Vestfjord, back to Bodø on the mainland, and then onwards, via Oslo, homebound.

 Departure Dates: 1 Jun – 26 Aug 2021